coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 ### Securing the Backend API with Auth0

-The next step is to secure our backend API with Auth0.
-Go into the root of your backend api (remember? that simple Nodejs backend we cloned).
+The next step is to secure your backend API with Auth0.
+Go into the root of your backend application (remember? that simple Nodejs backend we cloned).
 Shut down the API using `Ctrl + C` if it is currently running.

 You will need to install 2 packages, the `jwks-rsa` library which is used to retrieve RSA signing keys from a JWKS (JSON Web Key Set) endpoint, thus this will be retrieving keys from the the Auth0 API you just created.